openstack/cloudkitty/doc/source/arch.rst

 You'll now be able to add the gathering of mydata in CloudKitty by modifying the configuration and specifying the new service in collect/services.

+If you need to load multiple collectors, you can use the ``meta`` collector and use its API to enable/disable collector loading, and set priority.

 Rating
 ======